Grilled Shrimp Salad

-Grilled Shrimp Salad, in my home is a Mediterranean orzo salad of tomatoes, cucumbers and summertime herbs straight from the garden.
+Grilled Shrimp Mediterranean Orzo Salad, is a blend of tiny pasta, called orzo, and summer’s harvest of tomatoes, cucumbers and summertime herbs straight from the garden.

 Shrimp